csoriano2718/henzai/README.md

   systemctl --user start ramalama systemctl --user start henzai-daemon
   ```
 - The extension will show an error if it can't connect to the daemon.
-After the first login post-install, the D-Bus activation should auto-start the daemon when you open the panel (Super+H).
+After the first login post-install, the D-Bus activation should auto-start the daemon when you open the panel (Super+A).

 ---